Chapter 47, Arch Angel GabrielElizabeth Lin Johnson

-Soon after, however, serendipitously, I entered our bank with the office weekly business receipts and met Gabriel.
-We knew one another, not personal or by business, but by community service.
-When the kids were in school, I volunteered for school fundraisers and hit on community businesses.
-I especially hit on banks.
-My rational, like Willie Sutton’s reply why he robbed banks, was simply, “that’s where the money is”.
-I boldly told them I came for the one-hundred-dollar check, they owed the school.
-If they balked, I scolded, charmed, and or flirted to get their donation.
-I prided myself on being consistently the top fundraiser.
+My rationale, like Willie Sutton’s reply to why he robbed banks, was simply, “That’s where the money is.”
+I boldly told them I came for the one-hundred-dollar check they owed the school.
+If they balked, I scolded, charmed, and flirted to get their donation, making me consistently the top fundraiser.

 Local businesses dreaded seeing me during school fundraisers.
 The problem of fundraising is reciprocity.
 Other volunteer fundraisers return the favor.
-Gabriel’s bank was good for two-hundred dollars every year but he was also a fund-raiser who then stopped at my office.
-He penciled out what I collected from him.
-He’d not come around in years because I stopped haunting him after the kid's graduation.
+Gabriel’s bank was good for two-hundred dollars every year, but he was also a community fund-raiser who then stopped at our office.
+Our donation penciled out what I collected from him.
+He no longer came around in because I stopped haunting him after the kid's graduations.

-"Oh, hi Gabriel!
+"Oh, hi Gab!
 You’re at this branch now?
 How much?"

 Admires me?
 Because he doesn’t know me.